 where is the ground terminal elevation angle in degrees;

-2 that the maximum transmit e.i.r.p. density levels specified in resolves 1 may be increased, using fading compensation techniques, by up to 5 dB during periods of rain;
+2 that the maximum transmit e.i.r.p. density levels specified in resolves 1 may be increased, using fading compensation techniques, by up to 20 dB during periods of rain only to compensate the rain fade;

 …

-4 that for the purpose of protecting fixed wireless systems in neighbouring administrations from co-channel interference, a HAPS system operating in the frequency bands 47.2-47.5 GHz and 47.9-48.2 GHz shall not exceed the following power flux-density values at the Earth’s surface at an administration’s border, unless explicit agreement of the affected administration is provided at the time of the notification of HAPS:
+4 that for the purpose of protecting fixed wireless systems in the territory of other administrations from co-channel interference the power flux-density level per HAPS produced at the surface of the Earth in territory of other administrations shall not exceed the following limits without explicit agreement from the affected administrations:

-−141 dB(W/(m2 · MHz)) for 0 δ < 3
+−141 dB(W/(m² · MHz)) for ≤ 3°

-−141 + 2(δ − 3) dB(W/( m2 · MHz)) for 3 δ 13
+−141 + 2 ( − 3) dB(W/(m² · MHz)) for 3° < ≤ 13°

-−121 dB(W/( m2 · MHz)) for 13 < δ 90
+−121 dB(W/(m² · MHz)) for 13° < ≤ 90°

-where  is the angle of the arrival above the horizontal plane in degrees;
+where is the angle of the arrival above the horizontal plane in degrees.
+These limits relate to the power flux-density which would be obtained under clear sky conditions;

 …